Chrisini/my_mum_learns_R/README.md

 # Hi Mum

 This is a repository, just for you.
-It should teach you R, so you can finally finish your PhD.
+It should teach you R, so you can finally finish your PhD in biotechnology.

 ## Random Notes: